bluesky-social/bsky-docs/docs/advanced-guides/moderation.md

 There are multiple UI contexts available:

-- `profileList` A profile being listed, eg in search or a follower list
+- `profileList` A profile being listed, e.g. in search or a follower list
 - `profileView` A profile being viewed directly
 - `avatar` The user's avatar in any context
 - `banner` The user's banner in any context
 - `displayName` The user's display name in any context
-- `contentList` Content being listed, eg posts in a feed, posts as replies, a user list list, a feed generator list, etc
+- `contentList` Content being listed, e.g. posts in a feed, posts as replies, a user list list, a feed generator list, etc
-- `contentView` Content being viewed direct, eg an opened post, the user list page, the feedgen page, etc
+- `contentView` Content being viewed direct, e.g. an opened post, the user list page, the feedgen page, etc
-- `contentMedia ` Media inside the content, eg a picture embedded in a post
+- `contentMedia` Media inside the content, e.g. a picture embedded in a post

 Here's how a post in a feed would use these tools to make a decision: